khaledalmaarii/HackTricks-wiki/forensics/basic-forensic-methodology/pcap-inspection/wifi-pcap-analysis.md

 ## Brute Force

 One of the columns of that screen indicates if **any authentication was found inside the pcap**.
 If that is the case you can try to Brute force it using `aircrack-ng`:
 ```bash
 aircrack-ng -w pwds-file.txt -b <BSSID> file.pcap
 ```

-For example it will retrieve the WPA passphrase protecting a PSK (pre shared-key), that will be required to decrypt the trafic later.

 # Data in Beacons / Side Channel

-If you suspect that **data is being leaked inside beacons of a Wifi network** you can check the beacons of the network using a filter like the following one: `wlan contains <NAMEofNETWORK>`, or `wlan.ssid == "NAMEofNETWORK"` search inside the filtered packets for suspicious strings.
+**beacons of a Wifi network** you can check the beacons of the network using a filter like the following one: `wlan contains <NAMEofNETWORK>`, or `wlan.ssid == "NAMEofNETWORK"` search inside the filtered packets for suspicious strings.

 # Find Unknown MAC Addresses in A Wifi Network